channeloutfitters/channeloutfitters.com/content/authors/holly/_index.md

 role: Guide | Owner

 # Short bio (displayed in user profile at end of posts)
-bio: "Holly is a second-generation outfitter and a very accomplished fly fisher and hunter in her own right.
+bio: Holly is a second-generation outfitter and a very accomplished fly fisher and hunter in her own right.
 She loves to dry fly fish on the Missouri River and big game hunt in Eastern Montana.
-Holly is always ready to take your calls and answer questions when Lindsey is out on the road!"
+Holly is always ready to take your calls and answer questions when Lindsey is out on the road!

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons